T

 park

-• Wear comfortable shoes for exploring villages.
+• Wear comfortable shoes for short hikes or exploring villages.

 2. Midday